bitnami/charts/bitnami/influxdb/README.md

 The allowed extensions are `.sh`, and `.txt`.

+### Migrating InfluxDB 1.x data into 2.x format

+The [Bitnami InfluxDB&trade;](https://github.com/bitnami/containers/tree/main/bitnami/influxdb) image allows you to migrate your InfluxDB 1.x data into 2.x format by setting the `INFLUXDB_INIT_MODE=upgrade` environment variable, and mounting the InfluxDB 1.x data into the container (let the initialization logic know where it is located with the `INFLUXDB_INIT_V1_DIR` variable).
+Do not point `INFLUXDB_INIT_V1_DIR` into `INFLUXDB_VOLUME_DIR` (default: `/bitnami/influxdb`), or the upgrade process will fail.

 ### Setting Pod's affinity

 This chart allows you to set your custom affinity using the `XXX.affinity` parameter(s).
 Find more information about Pod's affinity in the [kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity).